Mahin-AET/citrus-leaf-disease-detection/README.md

 ### Annotation

 All processed images were annotated using **LabelImg** in YOLO format, where each image contains bounding box annotations corresponding to the target classes.

+## Training
+Yolov8n: epochs= 60 (best=60, img_size = 640, parameters= 3m
+DEIM-Dfine-DETRn: epochs= 35 (best=29), img_size= 640, pamameters = 3.7m

+## Result and Discussion
+Even with only 29 training epochs, the DEIM D-FINE DETR model outperformed YOLOv8n, achieving mAP@50 = 0.989 and mAP@50–95 = 0.982, compared to 0.987 and 0.95 respectively for YOLOv8n.
+This indicates significantly faster convergence and better generalization.
+The improved performance can be attributed to the transformer’s global attention mechanism, which captures subtle spatial patterns between visually similar classes such as HLB and zinc deficiency.
+Additionally, the DEIM framework accelerates training by introducing a dense one-to-one matching strategy and a matchability-aware loss, increasing effective supervision and improving optimization efficiency.
+These results highlight the advantage of modern DETR variants for fine-grained agricultural disease detection.